Matt-Pepper/fakeOS/README.md

 # fakeOS
-This is a website I built to look like the Windows 95 opperating system, I chose this OS because it was the first OS I ever used.
+This is a website I built to look like the Windows 95 operating system, I chose this OS because it was the first OS I ever used.

 ![image of website](static/images/screenshot.PNG)